 Varroa Mite (Varroa destructor)

 It is hard to imagine beekeeping before Varroa but a mere 30 years ago, this was the case!
-Varroa destructor is aptly named and is the cause of a tremendous percentage of colony losses annually.
+Varroa destructor is aptly named and is the cause of a tremendous percentage of colony losses annually, especially for new beekeepers.
+In addition to feeding on the hemolymph (bee blood) of the developing bees, varroa transmit a number of fatal viruses, for which there is no treatment.
+Of course, a hive weakened by the varroa/virus complex is more susceptible to the other two of the Big Three, pesticides, and poor nutrition.
 Here is a link to a PDG (pretty darn good) description of Varroa from, not surprisingly, the University of Florida.
 Oh, if only we had this type of support from our universities here in Colorado!
 Too busy working on wheat, I guess.